sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-error-archive/cp-mobile-dev-kit-error-archive.md

 ---

-Congratulations, you have successfully setup your app to handle Error Archive and you are now all set to [Add Styling to an MDK App](cp-mobile-dev-kit-style).
+Congratulations, you have successfully set up your app to handle Error Archive and you are now all set to [Add Styling to an MDK App](cp-mobile-dev-kit-style).

 ---